mbornet-hl/zendiff/README.md

 - Red Hat packages,
 - Debian packages,
 - system configuration,
+- SCCS archives,
 - and many other types of objects.

+It's written in C, LEX and YACC, and is currently made of more that 60,000 lines of code.
 Its output is either in HTML/CSS or in ASCII (as a command line output).

+You can compare objects on a same machine or between several machines, but since metadata can be stored in a database, you also can compare a current state with one or different previous states.

 ## Warning
 It is still in development and the source code is still being reworked.
+It works for me and I've been using it since 2010 to find inconsistencies between different machines or evolution of elements through time, but it's not industrialized yet, so not ready for everybody to use.
+The modules I'm currently working on are :
+- Module FS : adding regex to filter the elements to be compared
+- Module FS : adding different colorizations for specific elements (directories, root, ...)
+- Module SCCS : currently being developped
+- Module SSHKEYS : design (check consistency and locate security flaws)

+Currently usable modules are :
+- FS
+- USERS
+- RPM
+- DPKG
+- SYSCONF

+Future modules are :
+- SCCS (available soon)
+- sshkeys
+- network
+- security
+- mail
+- inventory
+- backups
+- performance

+but that's a lot for one only person : I'm the designer and sole developer ...

+I'll put some screenshots in the **results** directory to show you possible outputs.

 # Usage
 ```